How to Safely Put Up Holiday Decorations

 In addition to following the previous tips, be sure that you:

 - Don’t skimp when buying Christmas lights—Whether you prefer colored lights or clear lights, the most important step of the buying process remains the same: don’t skimp.
 Christmas lights are an essential part of the decorating process, but they can pose serious dangers to homes and homeowners.
 Many lights are cheaply and quickly manufactured, and while they may look good at first, they quickly burn out or fail altogether.
-In addition, cheap lights may not have a UL Safety Certification, which means they’re more likely to cause a fire or electrical shock due to faulty wiring and components.
+In addition, cheap lights may not have a UL Safety Certification, which means they’re more likely to cause a fire due to faulty wiring and components.

 - Don’t burn candles in multiple rooms—Smell is strongly tied to emotion and memory, and the scent of Christmas candles can take your holiday decorating to another level.
 But candles are also a major source of house fires, especially around the holidays.
 Candle-related fires peak in December, as homeowners may burn multiple candles at once.
 When lighting candles, keep them all in the same room and away from the reach of pets and small children.
 Always put out candles before leaving a room to ensure you don’t forget about them.

 - Don’t buy a dried-out Christmas tree—If you prefer a real Christmas tree over a synthetic one, make sure any that you purchase are freshly cut and contain plenty of moisture.
 Fresh trees will retain a healthy green color and their needles will remain hardy and strong for weeks.
 Dried-out trees will appear dull and brown, and their needles will easily fall off when touched.
 Dried trees are dangerous due to their extreme flammability, especially if they’re placed near heat sources such as fireplaces or space heaters.

 Holiday-Related Injury?
 You May Be Eligible for Compensation.